Testing services locally

 Your local service receives the same user context it would get in production — no mocking or stubbing required.

-While the proxy is running, it displays a live log of recent requests:
+While the proxy runs, it displays a live log of recent requests:

 Recent Requests (3):